phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 183751
+#Total Number of Tweets: 586821
-#Number of Trump Tweets: 182404
+#Number of Clinton Tweets: 184018
-#Number of Sanders Tweets: 95073
+#Number of Trump Tweets: 182713
-#Number of Rubio Tweets: 60026
+#Number of Sanders Tweets: 95220
-#Number of Carson Tweets: 33709
+#Number of Rubio Tweets: 60220
-#Number of Bush Tweets: 30767
+#Number of Carson Tweets: 33827
-#Total Number of Tweets:
+#Number of Bush Tweets: 30825
 ---
 ---